keystonejs/keystone/docs/guides/prisma.md

 yarn create keystone-app my-app
 ```

+> **Note:** Alternatively, you can also run `npm create keystone-app my-app` if you prefer using npm or Yarn.

-- Call your project `my-app`
+1. Call your project `my-app`
-- Select `Prisma (Experimental)` as your database type.
+1. Select `Prisma (Experimental)` as your database type.
-- Provide the connection URL, including username and password, e.g. `postgres://keystone5:change_me_plz@localhost:5432/keystone`
+1. Provide the connection URL, including username and password, e.g. `postgres://keystone5:change_me_plz@localhost:5432/keystone`
-- Select `Todo` application as your starter project.
+1. Select `Todo` application as your starter project.

 Your project is now ready to run!
 Run the following commands (make sure to use the connection string for your database!), and Keystone will start your project